Skip to main content

 3 · Derive progression-free survival (PFS)

-• Start = index date
+• Start: index date

-• Event = earliest progression or response note
+• Event: earliest progression or response signal

-• Calculated PFS in days for each patient
+• Computed PFS in days per patient

 Output: